 Of course, there are innumerable varieties between the largest and the smallest, meaning you should be able to find just the right one for the spot you have picked out.

-Hosta colors are usually some shade of green, though there is a lot of variety here too.
+Hosta color is usually some shade of green, though there is a lot of variety here too.
 Some, like “Aztec Treasure,” are much more gold than green, making for a sunny splash in the shade.
 Others are green, like the “Humpback Whale,” and blue, like the “Silver Bay,” and many are variegated, like “Ivory Queen.”

 Options are nearly endless when choosing hosta plants for the garden.